-Baseline Mid-term Final Please see the mid-term e evaluation report for results, which are Mothers: 89% calculated by breaking each of the issues into smaller details Children: 81%
+Baseline Mid-term Final

+Please see the mid-term e Mothers: 89%

+calculated by breaking e Children: 81%

 To try to understand the level of beneficiaries' knowledge, awareness, practices and behaviour on social issues (children's education, child protection, healthcare, WatSan, hygiene, nutrition, etc.), as identified in the ToR for the documentation study, data was collected on several issues using the quantitative survey questionnaire.
 These issues were: hygiene, access to safe source of water, nutrition, children's education, child marriage, violence against children and problems experienced by children.
 During the baseline and mid-term evaluations, data for this indicator were collected by breaking each of these issues down into several smaller segments and results were shown accordingly in the respective reports.